react-native-community/discussions-and-proposals/proposals/0684-adding-e2e-in-core.md

 - [Detox by Wix](https://github.com/wix/Detox)
   - greybox testing
   - no support for device farms
+  - no desktop platforms support
 - [Maestro](https://github.com/mobile-dev-inc/maestro)
   - yaml based testing
-  - only iOS/Android
+  - no desktop platforms support
-  - doesn't support device farms (unclear?)
+  - no support for device farms (unclear?)

 > ⚠️ This does not mean, obviously, that these are not good tools and you should not use them in your projects!
 But that simply for our specific requirements, they weren't viable options.